I'm Roger Hedgecock in for Rush today and tomorrow.

 They're going into federal penitentiaries where the people they have put in jail are.

-So no, no, they're gonna be protected.
+So, no, no, they're going to be protected.

-He said in his sentencing they'd go to a minimum security, he'd accept general population that is out with the rest of the prisoners if he went to a minimum security prison, because likely the hardcore criminals would not be there.
+He said in his sentencing they'd go to a minimum security, he'd accept general population that is out with the rest of the prisoners if he went to a minimum security prison because likely the hardcore criminals would not be there.

-No, he's sent to a medium security prison, and he's put in general population, and that night, uh last Saturday night, he's beaten within an inch of his life by five illegal aliens.
+And that night, last Saturday night, he's beaten within an inch of his life by five illegal aliens screaming, kill the Border Patrol in Spanish.

 That's what actually happened.

-And at that meeting on September 26th, because they were inquiring about these Border Patrol agents, the Homeland Security folks said, oh no.
+And at that meeting on September 26th, because they were inquiring about these Border Patrol agents, the Homeland Security folks said, oh, no.

 Listen, these guys are bad cops.